 "Candy" is defined as a preparation of sugar, honey, or other natural or artificial sweeteners in combination with chocolate, fruits, nuts or other ingredients or flavorings in the form of bars, drops, or pieces.
 "Candy" does not include any preparation that contains flour or requires refrigeration.
-35 ILCS 120/2-10; 86 III.
+35 ILCS 120/2-10; 86 Ill.
 Adm.
 Code 130.310(d)(7)(A).
 Thus, if a product contains flour or requires refrigeration, it would not be considered "candy" even if it meets all the other elements of the definition.

 It should be noted that the tax rate may also be impacted by the nature of the selling establishment.
 See 86 II.
 Adm.
 Code 130.310(b).
-It appears that the products stated in your inquiry may be a powder which is intended to be mixed with liquid.
+The product at issue in your inquiry appears to be a powder contained in stick packs.
+Although it is not entirely clear from the letter or the label, it appears that this product may be mixed with liquid.
 Beverage powders and dry mixes are not considered soft drinks.
 86 III.
 Adm.
 Code 130.310(d)(6)(E)(i).
 Powdered hot chocolate cocoa mix and other drink mixes are not considered candy.
 86 III.
 Adm.
 Code 130.310(d)(7)(G)(vi).
 Therefore, this product would not be a soft drink or candy.
 This product also does not appear to be for immediate consumption.
 Based on this information, it appears that this product may qualify for the lower 1% rate of tax on food.